- posted by:

 Him: It’s nice to see Christians doing the lords work

-Me: I’m an atheist for your information, an unemployed chronically ill one who get’s paid under the poverty line every two weeks while trying to maintain my health so I can return to work.
-You stood in your fancy business suit and watched the lady nearly cry in desperation because she didn’t have enough to pay for 5 items.
-The ham you have in your trolley costs more than her entire bill.
+Me: I’m an atheist for your information and I find it appalling you stood in your fancy business suit and watched this lady nearly cry in desperation because she didn’t have enough money to pay for 5 items.
+That large ham you have in your trolley costs more than her entire bill.
 I’m sure your god would be pissed off at your apathy.
 Go fuck yourself.

 I left the store quite angry, not only had this person assumed I was a Christian but he assumed I was a Christian purely because I had done a good deed.
-It seemed to me that his aim was to take the opportunity to highlight his belief that only Christians can do good deeds while sitting back and staring at a situation that called for a good deed to be done.
-He had no intention of helping the lady out but he was willing to reap the benefits of me helping the lady out by attributing the good deed to Christianity and thus making himself feel superior about being a Christian.
+It seemed to me that his aim was to take the opportunity to highlight his belief that only Christians can do good deeds while sitting back and ignoring at a situation that called for a good deed to be done.
+He had no intention of helping the lady out but he was willing to reap the benefits of me helping the lady out by attributing the good deed to Christianity.

 The whole incident got me thinking, does religion have the capacity to make a person lazy and lack empathy?
 The answer is a no-brainer.
 Yes.
 (Fortanetly not every religious person is a jerk like the guy above).